KerstinLieu/assessment_dir/README.md

 and the aligned sequence was used to make a phylogenetic tree using Neighbour-Joining Model.

 **To run the code:**
+Open the DataScience2.ipynb file in JupyterLab.

-You will need the following libraries.
-Code to import them are as follows: from Bio import Phylo from Bio.Seq import Seq from Bio import SeqIO
+Code to import the necessary libraries are as follows: from Bio import Phylo from Bio.Seq import Seq from Bio import SeqIO